zwshi-pku/LFSPE-ICESat2-Bathymetry/README.md

 The method is designed to improve signal photon identification accuracy and robustness across varying water depths and noise conditions by leveraging linear feature characteristics and adaptive parameter strategies.

-## 📄 License

-This code is released for academic and non-commercial use only.
-For commercial licensing or extended use, please contact the authors.
 ---
 # 📂 Structure

 ```text